bingecraft-net/velocity-discord-relay/README.md

-# Nether Regions

-Nether Regions is a Minecraft server plugin that enables linking regions of the nether to different worlds upon nether portal transport and disallowing nether portal transport outside of those regions.
-It is intended to be used with multiple overworlds with world borders where the nether is a mode of transport between them.

-## demo

-The Nether Regions plugin is running on the [bingecraft.net Minecraft server](https://bingecraft.net).
+# Velocity Discord Console

+Velocity Discord Console is a [Velocity Proxy](https://velocitypowered.com/) plugin for monitoring and interacting with Velocity via Discord.

 ## installation

 ```
-git clone git@github.com:arctair/nether-regions.git
+git clone git@github.com:arctair/velocity-discord-console.git
-cd nether-regions
+cd velocity-discord-console
 mvn clean package
 ```

-In the `target` directory there will now be a file called `nether-regions-$version.jar`.
-Put this in your Bukkit server's `plugins` directory and start the server to activate the plugin.
+In the `target` directory there will now be a file called `velocity-discord-console-$version.jar`.
+Put this in your Velocity proxy's `plugins` directory and start the proxy to activate the plugin.